 Jesus Is Enough!
 (John 15) (Amazon.com)

-This meditative guide through Jesus’ “last words” in John 15 is a go-to when I struggle.
-The life-releasing picture of the Vine and the branches touch on our amazing connectedness with the Father and Son.
+A meditative guide through Jesus’ “last words” in John 15, the life-releasing picture of the Vine and the branches.
 What a glimpse into how to thrive spiritually, for both new and for mature Christians.

 Radical Mutuality (1 John) (Amazon.com)